reetuTheCoder/unit_testing_react/README.md

 *getByPlaceholderText("placeholder")* = Input element with a placeholder
 *getByLabelText("label")* = Input associated with a `<label>`
 *getByTestId("id")* = Element with `data-testid="id"`
+*within()* = within takes a DOM element as an argument and returns an object containing all the standard Testing Library query functions (like getByText, getByRole, queryByTestId, etc.) but bound to that specific element.
+This means any subsequent query using this within object will only search within the provided element's subtree.

 const addButton = screen.getByText("Add"); // here is the text will be same then text cas will pass when we add like ("Add")